Genius-gambit/Python-Project/README.md

 1. Created a Makefile which can compile the sources for the program.
 2. Created srcs directory for all the python files.
 3. Reading part done for json files.
+4. Created function main which will run the main process
+5. Created function read_data which will open the document for reading, extract the data and close the file descriptor to avoid leaks.
+6. Created function which can fetch each row and return them as a string.